kinluek/serverless-controlled-batch-processing/README.md

 # Serverless Processing - Controlling Concurrency (JUST FOR FUN!
 WIP)

-An experimental project started out of boredom and curiosity, the project sets out to see how we can piece together serverless and event driven architectures to configure optimal throughput/concurrency for different batches of jobs using a single Lambda handler (not quite the same handler, but the same handler code...).
+An experimental project started out of boredom and curiosity, the project sets out to see how we can use Lambda and event driven architectures in AWS to manage thousands of work queue pipelines to provide optimal throughput for rate limited work loads.

-Before you delve into this, it is important to know, that this project is just for fun and anything you decide to take from this, you take at your own risk.
+Before you delve into this, it is important to know, that this project is just for fun and somewhat of an AWS anti-pattern, anything you decide to take from this, you take at your own risk.

 ## The Problem